broadsage/.github/profile/README.md

 &nbsp; ✅ Cross-community collaboration<br>
 &nbsp; ✅ Developer enablement programs<br>

+We believe in the power of open source to drive innovation and security.
+Our free community editions provide enterprise-grade security for everyone, not just enterprises.

 ### Why Partner With Broadsage? 💼

 - **Open-Source Philosophy**: Cost-effective, flexible, and innovation-driven solutions with no vendor lock-in.